 Click to enlarge

-The City of Ottawa operates four ground water wells that supply drinking water to most residents in the communities of Vars, Richmond, Munster Hamlet and Carp.
+The City of Ottawa operates five ground water wells that supply drinking water to most residents in the communities of Vars, Richmond, Shadow Ridge, Munster Hamlet and Carp.
 The communal well water is disinfected using a process of continual chlorination; the Vars well is further treated using a grit removal and activated carbon filtration system.